 “The ocean rolled out before her like a bolt of black velvet, while the stars overhead were fixed like silver sequins.
 The night sky was so clear it seemed that Loretta could see all the stars in the heavens.”

 My first novel of the summer took me back to the Golden Days of Hollywood.
-As I stated in my May wrap-up, I’ve been leaning toward “comfort reads” lately – familiar stories, characters, and settings.
+I’ve been leaning toward “comfort reads” lately – familiar stories, characters, and settings.
 I love reading about old Hollywood, and All the Stars in the Heavens was just what the doctor ordered.
 I found this book delightful.
 Not only was it one of my favorite genres, but the story featured real-life movie stars including Loretta Young, Clark Gable, and Spencer Tracy.

 All the Stars in the Heavens is a fictional story but it is based on a true story.
 Beloved actress Loretta Young met heartthrob Clark Gable in 1935 when they were both hired to work on the film The Call of the Wild.
 Uninterested in Gable due to his reputation for on-set love affairs, Loretta vows to keep her distance and focus on work.
 But rumors quickly start flying through Tinsel Town, leaving Loretta to defend her name and honor against the studio executives, fans, and most of all, Gable’s wife!